-- There have been many changes to the public use of the Harbour and its strategic benefits to the community and business and tourism impact on the region especially since Covid. - In this light this application of an Aquaculture License should be considered in terms of current day impact of the use of the Harbour from a business and tourism perspective and include the environmental impact of dredging and on underwater marine archaeology rather than solely from the location of other shellfish licenses (Marine - The setting up of a 23 hectare commercial mussel farm operated by dredging in the middle of prime sailing waters will damage the attractiveness of the harbour for sailing and mariners when compared to other locations around the world.
+- I participate as a Committee member of World Sailing elected by the 'Board, the global federation for international sailing events including the Olympics.
+Involvement in the selection of locations for major sailing events around the world for the last 20 years.
+Venues and locations are heavily sought-after due to the new green and sustainability agenda and promotion of business and tourism. - There have been many changes to the public use of the Harbour and its strategic benefits to the community and business and tourism impact on the region in the intervening years especially since Covid. - In this light this application of an Aquaculture License should be considered in terms of current day impact of the use of the Harbour from a business and tourism perspective and include the environmental impact of dredging and on underwater marine archaeology rather than solely from the location of other shellfish licenses (Marine Institute 2019 report)